yanetniguse/smart-traffic-light-control-system/README.md

 Watch the video showcasing the project: [Watch the video here!](video-recording-showcasing-proj\my recording.mp4)

 ## Code
-The code for this project can be found in the [smart-city-system\code](smart-city-system\code) directory.
+The code for this project can be found in the [smart-traffic-light-control-system
+\code](smart-traffic-light-control-system
+\code) directory.

 ## Unique Approach
 While many explore similar technologies, this project offers a unique perspective on optimizing traffic control systems.